Best Foodie Tour in Bangkok!

 First Stop – Congee

-Our first destination we tried congee which is a rice soup.
-It was delicious!
-The rice is cooked until it breaks down to the consistency of porridge.
-It can be prepared with or without meat (ours was prepared with meat) and a raw egg is stirred in and it is served with scallions and soy sauce.
-We were told that this dish is typically served at breakfast but can be eaten at any meal.
+During our trip, we visited a place where we got to try congee, a rice soup.
+It was absolutely delicious!
+The rice is cooked until it breaks down to a porridge-like consistency.
+It can be made with or without meat (ours had meat) and a raw egg is added which is then served with scallions and soy sauce.
+We were informed that this dish is typically served during breakfast but can be enjoyed during any meal of the day.

 Congee